corelayer/corelogic/README.md

   1. Policies for clients on LAN networks (LAN)
   2. Policies for clients not on LAN networks (ANY)
 2. Responder policies: based on the current content-switching virtual server and selected load-balancing virtual server, check the whitelist/blacklist.
-3. Rewrite policies: adds/removes some headers to be used by the backend server, such as X-Forwarded-For and X-Forwarded-Proto.
+3. Rewrite policies: adds/removes some headers to be used by the backend server, such as `X-Forwarded-For` and `X-Forwarded-Proto`.
 4. Pass the request to the selected load-balancing virtual server.

 Module processing on the Response: